 The musculoskeletal system is composed of two systems – the muscular system and the skeletal system – but is commonly referred to as 'musculoskeletal' because of the main common functions of the said two systems, which are, movement and support.

 The musculoskeletal system is made up of hard and soft tissues.
 The hard tissue includes bones and cartilages (articular cartilages), while the soft tissues are the muscles, tendons, synovial membranes, joints capsule and ligaments.

-Primarily, the functions of the musculoskeletal system are movement and support, but the system also performs the following functions:
+Primarily, the roles of the musculoskeletal system are movement and support, but the system also performs the following functions:

 - Protection of vital structures